Fierce Competition And Technological Innovation Drive Diabetes Care Devices Market Towards Explosive Growth

 OEMs Leading the Charge with AI-Equipped technology and novel Business Strategies

-SAN ANTONIO, Aug.
-7, 2024 /PRNewswire/ -- The diabetes care devices industry is witnessing a dynamic evolution, marked by intense competition among established players and emerging start-ups.
-Original Equipment Manufacturers (OEMs) are at the forefront, introducing innovative, AI-equipped Technology designed to improve patient outcomes and enhance diabetes care.
+SAN ANTONIO, 7th August 2024 – The diabetes care devices industry is witnessing a dynamic evolution, marked by intense competition among established players and emerging start-ups.
+Original Equipment Manufacturers (OEMs) are at the forefront, introducing innovative, AI-equipped technology designed to improve patient outcomes and enhance diabetes care.

 As awareness around diabetes increases, so do diagnosis rates.
 Global screening tests for early detection of T2D in adults have shown significant sensitivity and specificity, leading to higher diagnosis rates and, consequently, greater demand for diabetes care devices.